These are investment related websites (mostly New Zealand specific) that are useful and interesting.

 - New Share and Bond Issues: Shows any new NZ share or bond issues on offer

-CoinMarketCap is my go-to source for cryptocurrency prices.
+CoinMarketCap is a popular go-to source for cryptocurrency prices.

 Use CryptoSpot to compare cryptocurrency prices between the different New Zealand cryptocurrency exchanges.

 Interest.co.nz is useful for comparing the interest rates of various savings products and term deposits at different banks.
 Apart from that, they’re an amazing news site for articles about money and the economy.

 MoneyHub has a large selection of plain English articles and reviews on New Zealand’s investment services.
 Aiming to be the “hub” for info about money in NZ, they also have awesome coverage of personal finance topics outside investing, like mortgages, travel, mobile phones, and cheaper living.

 Investment News is targeted towards those working in the finance/investment industry rather than investors themselves, but some of their content might give you some good insights into the sector.

 Good Returns is another site targeted towards financial advisers, but still has great content that investors can take on board.

 MortgageRates.co.nz is an elegant site containing the latest home loan rates, news, and some basic mortgage information.

 Many investment firms have a news and insights section on their website, which often contain interesting articles.
 Some good ones are:

 Newsletters & Magazines